MFR6340/theenglishextension.org/open-world-2/unit-3: Catchy Tunes.md

 # Open World 2, Unit 3: Catchy Tunes
 *This post contains links.
-If you make a purchase through these links The English Extension Organization (TEEO) will earn a small commission, at no additional cost to you, which will be used to purchase books for classrooms.*
+If you make a purchase through these links The English Extension Organization (TEEO) will earn a small commission, at not additional cost to you, which will be used to purchase books for classrooms.*

 **So, how does music make you feel?
 This unit is about songs, lyrics, and musical instruments.
 Here are some literature ideas that go with this unit:**